-Moto X 'hero' device confirmed by Motorola CEO Dennis Woodside [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Moto X 'hero' device confirmed by Motorola CEO Dennis Woodside [UPDATED]Alex Wagner - Editorial Director of News and Content

 Motorola's mysterious "X Phone" has been the subject of many rumors and leaks in recent months, but tonight the phone got a bit more real thanks to company CEO Dennis Woodside.
 During an interview at the D11 conference, Woodside confirmed that Motorola is working on a new device called the "Moto X."